Life SciencesLiability

 D&O is the highest priority - clinical-stage public biotech faces securities class actions on every Phase 2/3 readout.
 Plus clinical trial liability for active trials, products liability scaling at Phase 3, cyber for IP protection, and EPLI.

-Why is biotech D&O so expensive?
+Why is biotech directors and officers insurance so expensive?

 What is clinical trial liability?